mavdol/capsule/README.md

 ### Important Limitations

 Packages with C extensions like `numpy` and `pandas` are not yet supported in the current version.
-Support for compiled extensions is planned for future releases as we expand WebAssembly compatibility.
+Support for compiled extensions is planned for future releases as Capsule expands WebAssembly compatibility.

 ## 📅 What's Next

 #### v0.2.0: The Orchestrator

 > 💡 Community Driven: The path from v0.2 onwards is flexible.
-While we have a vision for a Daemon mode your feedback defines the priority.
+While the initial vision is for a Daemon mode your feedback defines the priority.

 **Status:** Planned